nubomedia-vtt/doc-kurento-room-client-android/source/DevelopersGuide.rst

 * 803 TRANSPORT_ERROR_CODE
 * 999 GENERIC_ERROR_CODE

-Code 104 means that your request was not successful and you are not currently in the room.
-Now you may add the following handler to your ``onRoomError`` event:
+Code 104 means that you are already in the room.
+This is because our example does not explicitly tell the server that we want to leave the room when the application terminates.
+So your request was not successful and you are not currently in the room.
+To find out how to leave a room, refer to section "Leaving a room" below.
+But in any case, you may add the following handler to your ``onRoomError`` event:

 .. code:: java